AI4Life & BioImage Archive FAIR AI Workshop

 The immediate output from the workshop will be a white paper, co-authored by the workshop participants, summarizing community recommendations.
 Furthermore, the BIA team is now working on transforming the workshop outcomes into metadata standards for AI datasets, and into software and tools to facilitate the deposition and sharing of AI images and annotations.

-Beyond these outputs, the workshop recommendations should help annotation generators and consumers work together more effectively, facilitating the construction of benchmark collections of datasets to test model generalization and reuse.
+Beyond these outputs, the workshop recommendations should help annotation generators and consumers work together more effectively, facilitating the construction of benchmark collections of datasets to test model generalisation and reuse.
 Thank you to all the participants for their valuable contributions!

 This article was adapted from an article written by Matthew Hartley and Teresa Zulueta-Coarasa.
 To read the original text: